cyberchriz/git/DataScience/general/docs/array.md

 ___

 # `class Vector`
-> This is also a **derived class of `class Array<T>`** and it also **inherits all its methods**, but deals with the specific case of 1d arrays.
-Because the dimensions are already known to be 1d, there is no need to pass the dimensions to the constructor as `std::vector<int>` or `std::initializer_list<int>`, hence there is an additional constructor that takes the number of elements is its only argument.<br> Accordingly, there's an additional overload for the `.get()` method that also only needs a single integer for the index it refers to.
+> ### This is also a **derived class of `class Array<T>`** and it also **inherits all its methods**, but deals with the specific case of 1d arrays.Because the dimensions are already known to be 1d, there is no need to pass the dimensions to the constructor as `std::vector<int>` or `std::initializer_list<int>`, hence there is an additional constructor that takes the number of elements is its only argument.<br> Accordingly, there's an additional overload for the `.get()` method that also only needs a single integer for the index it refers to.
 An additional `.set()` needs needs an integer for the index it refers to, followed by the assigned value as a second argument.

 For example a 1d `Vector` with 100 elements of type `<double>` can be instantiated like this:
 ```
 Vector<double> myVec(100);
 ```

-> ## On top of all the methods inherited from `class Array<T>` this class **ADDITIONALLY IMPLEMENTS**:
+## On top of all the methods inherited from `class Array<T>` this class **ADDITIONALLY IMPLEMENTS**:

 ### Vector Getters & Setters